 Asphaltic concrete

+All asphalt concrete surfacing must be designed by a suitably qualified and experienced professional and laid in accordance with NZTA’s ‘M10 2020 Specification for Dense Graded Asphaltic Concrete.‘

-Where design traffic volumes in residential areas are less than 800 vehicles per dayLOT, and there are no additional turning stresses created by intersections, a single coat Grade 5 membrane seal must be used with a residual bitumen application rate of 1 L/m².
+Where design traffic volumes in residential areas are less than 80 lots (exclusive of development construction traffic and lot construction traffic), and there are no additional turning stresses created by intersections, a single coat Grade 5 membrane seal must be used with a residual bitumen application rate of 1 L/m².

 Where traffic volumes are higher or there are greater stresses, a waterproofing chip seal must be applied to the prepared basecourse surface in accordance with Clause 3.4.7.1 Waterproofing first coat chip seal on page 135.
 The asphaltic concrete must be placed no sooner than 14 days after the application of the waterproofing chip seal.
 Asphaltic concrete paving must consist of the supply and spraying of a tack coat with a quick breaking bituminous emulsion at an application rate of 0.3 litres/m² and the supply, spreading and rolling of asphaltic concrete or an alternative mix as accepted by Council.

-For local residential roads with less than 800 vehicle movements per day LOTand no additional turning stresses, the default mix is an NZTA M10 GD10, with a minimum thickness of 25mm.

-For residential roads with greater than 800 and less than 3,000 vehicles per dayLOT , or have greater stresses due to intersections, the default asphalt design is an NZTA M10 AC10, with a minimum thickness of 35mm.
+For residential roads with less than 300 houses/units (exclusive of development construction traffic and site construction traffic), or have greater stresses due to intersections, the default asphalt design is an NZTA M10 AC10, with a minimum thickness of 35mm.

-For commercial/industrial roads, or those designed for greater than 3,000 vpd a specific design must be accepted by Council.
+For commercial/industrial, collector or arterial roads, or any roads that have > 3,000 vpd (exclusive of construction traffic and lot development traffic) a specific design must be accepted by Council.

+High turning stresses from HCVS have a detrimental effect of AC surfacing particularly DG grade surfacing.
+In all cases the design must consider construction traffic volume and mix of traffic during construction (particularly where the road is to be used during a staged development) and during construction of the various lots.
+This must be clearly identified in the design.
+In some cases, the surfacing may be subject to an extended defects liability period especially for staged developments where the road is being used by construction traffic or there is risk of damage over and above normal wear and tear.

 The asphaltic concrete must ramp to transition back to the adjacent existing surfaces as illustrated in Transportation drawing: A/C overlay v-ramp detail